buzusima/tic-tac-toe/README.md

         consecutiveWin resets to 0.

 # Coding concept
-TODO
+1. Create a board with empty value
+2. Generate winning combination
+    - Rows: Any of the three horizontal rows filled by the same player's mark.
+    - Columns: Any of the three vertical columns filled by the same player's mark.
+    - Diagonals: Either of the two diagonals filled by the same player's mark.
+3. Check with winning combination every cell selected

-# Disclaimer
+# Improvement target
-This project is currently at the MVP (Minimum Viable Product) stage.
-Planned features and improvements include:
-1. Adjustable game size - Done
-2. Game owner vs challenger concept - Done
-3. Change player type BOT/Player - Done
-4. Game round
-   - Change get game setting by game id
+1. Change get game setting by game id
-   - createEventDispatcher deprecated
+2. Fix createEventDispatcher deprecated
-5. Bot difficulty levels
-6. Unit testing
+3. Unit testing
-7. Backend server integration with an SQLite database
+4. Backend server integration with an SQLite database
-8. Docker setup
+5. Docker setup
-9. UI Improvements
+6. UI Improvements